JosepMariaVila/SimpleXAHAUwallet/README.md

 1) Create an empty folder in your desktop and name it as you like.

-2) Download the 4 files I have in this project to the previous folder.
+2) Download the 4 files I have in this project to that folder.

 3) Open the HTML file in your browser.